codicis-dux/nvidia-GPU-monitor/README.md

 Windows support is planned for a future release.

-### NVIDIA GPU and driver

-An NVIDIA GPU with a compatible NVIDIA driver is required.

-GPU Monitor uses the NVIDIA Management Library (NVML) to obtain GPU information.

-The NVIDIA driver and NVML are not bundled with GPU Monitor.

-### Qt

-GPU Monitor uses Qt 6 for its graphical user interface.

-Qt is not bundled with GPU Monitor and must be provided by the target system.

 ## Installation

 The current release does not require a traditional installation.

-Download the release archive, extract it and run:
+Just download the release archive, extract it and run:

 ```bash
 ./GPUMonitor